sat-utils/sat-api/README.md

 - reindex: Spawns a reindexing of all records

 ## Development

+A live API of the develop branch is auto-deployed to https://sat-api-dev.developmentseed.org

 To further develop the API, install dependenceis with yarn and build the files for deployment (using webpack).
 This creates moduels under dist/ that can be deployed as the Lambda function source code.